 01-086 Home Health Notification of Medical Review

-Noridian Healthcare Solutions, LLC (Noridian), as the Supplemental Medical Review Contractor (SMRC) for the Centers for Medicare & Medicaid Services (CMS), is conducting post-payment review of claims for Medicare home health services billed on dates of service from January 1, 2020, through December 31, 2020.
-This notification includes the reasons for the review, documentation that will be requested in the Additional Documentation Request (ADR) letter, and resources providers may wish to consult when submitting claims.
+Noridian Healthcare Solutions, LLC, (Noridian), as the Supplemental Medical Review Contractor (SMRC) for the CMS, has conducted post-payment review of claims for Medicare home health services billed on dates of service from January 1, 2020, through December 31, 2020.
+Below are the review results:

 Background